What Does a Human Resources Manager, Generalist, or Director Do?

 They are developing systems and processes within the organization that addresses the strategic needs of the business.
 So, what was once the task of hiring employees is now the process of team-based hiring of the best possible talented employees who are recruited via methods that range from employee referrals to social media sourcing.

-These employees are also congruent with the company's culture.
+These employees are also committed to congruence with the company's culture.
+They are knowledgeable about the task of building the culture that will help your organization succeed and prosper.
 This is quite a different journey, one that continues to evolve.
 Make sure that your HR team is up to it.

 - a strategic partner,